earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-4/in-class/2016-12-06-spatial01-intro-vector-data-R.md

 * A point shapefile representing the location of the Fisher
 <a href="http://www.neonscience.org/science-design/collection-methods/flux-tower-measurements" target="_blank">flux tower</a>
 located at the
-<a href="http://www.neonscience.org/science-design/field-sites/harvard-forest" target="_blank"> NEON Harvard Forest field site</a>.
+<a href="http://www.neonscience.org/science-design/field-sites/harvard-forest" target="_blank"> San Joachin field site</a>.

 The first shapefile that we will open contains the boundary of our study area (or our Area Of Interest or AOI, hence the name `aoiBoundary`).
 To import